aidenvalentine/xvideos-user-stats-tracker/README.md

 # Requirements
 1. Node.js installed on the computer running this program.
 1. NPM installed.
 1. Grafana Server running on an accessible URL.
+(Optional - For Adding Annotations to your dashboard.)
 1. InfluxDB running on a accessible machine.

 # Installation